deepchecks/deepchecks/README.rst

       </table>

 Followed by the visual outputs of all of the checks that are in that suite, that isn't appended here for brevity.
+In the following section you can see an example of how the output of a single check may look.

 Running a Check
 ----------------